-Dana Marie Yu Categories in Personal Data Analysis and Algorithms JR in 2017 My project was related to the SDT design track.
+Dana Marie Yu Categories in Personal Data Analysis and Algorithms IR in 2017 My project was related to the SDT design track.
 I was interested in the training of algorithms.
 I asked the question: can algorithms be less biased?
 Through my project, I investigated existing categories pervading personal data analysis collected by giant tech companies like Google and Facebook through software.
 How do these categories directly or indirectly impact the training of the algorithms in machine learning?
-Stefania Santagati The Role of Trust in Al-Human-Interaction JR in 2017 My project involved ethnographic experimentation with an Al artefact.
-The goal was to explore how humans interact with Al and make ethical choices based on particular scenarios.
-The subject was trust, and the question of how we can trust Al, and how that trust is defined.
+Stefania Santagati The Role of Trust in Al-Human-Interaction IR in 2017 My project involved ethnographic experimentation with an AI artefact.
+The goal was to explore how humans interact with AI and make ethical choices based on particular scenarios.
+The

-Viktor Hargitai Anonymizing Datasets to Protect Data Subjects and Preserve Analytical Value IR in 2016-17 My project was part of my Bachelor's project.
+Viktor Hargitai Anonymizing Datasets to Protect Data Subjects and Preserve Analytical Value JR in 2016-17 My project was part of my Bachelor's project.
 I investigated the complexities of how and why particular data is anonymized and made available for analysis.
 I asked what is regarded as anonymous data?
 And I examined various cultural, ethical, financial, and technical factors.
-Benjamin Hervit Inherent Politics in Public Data JR in 2016 I wrote a blog post where I discussed the politics of the Danish Financial Act database.
+Benjamin Hervit Inherent Politics in Public Data IR in 2016

+I wrote a blog post where I discussed the politics of the Danish Financial Act database.
 My starting point was Jesper Heinrichsens's visualization of the Danish Finance Act for 2017.

-Adam Pantkowski Electricity Map JR in 2016 I worked on increasing the user friendliness of the opensource project Electricity Map.
+Adam Pantkowski Electricity Map JR in 2016 I worked on increasing the user friendliness of the open-source project Electricity Map.
 I made a survey that was added to the interface of the electricity map.
 In addition, I put my country of origin, Poland, on the map.
-Tali Melchior Gender Distribution at ITU JR in 2016 I investigated the gender distribution at the IT University.
+Tali Melchior Gender Distribution at ITU JR in 2016

+I investigated the gender distribution at the IT University.
 I created an overview of undergraduate and graduate programs since 1999 and looked to include different staff positions as well.
 My motivation was the issue of lack of women in tech.

-Minna Jensen Making Data Visualizations Understandable for the Average Citizen JR in 2016 I worked on increasing the user friendliness of the opensource project Electricity Map.
+Minna Jensen Making Data Visualizations Understandable for the Average Citizen JR in 2016 I worked on increasing the user friendliness of the open-source project Electricity Map.
 I made a survey that was added to the interface of the electricity map.
 In addition, I interviewed issue experts about the map and about data visualizations in general.
-Tiemo Thiess Facebook's News Feed Algorithm JR in 2016 I studied Facebook's news feed algorithm with a grounded theory approach.
+Tiemo Thiess Facebook's News Feed Algorithm JR in 2016

+I studied Facebook's news feed algorithm with a grounded theory approach.
 I did so by reading and categorizing 35 press releases from Facebook about the improvements and the changes they have made to the news feed.